An algebraic approach to Harder-Narasimhan filtrations: Introduction

-An important application of stability conditions was found in \cite{Reineke2003}, where it was shown any stability condition over an abelian category $\A$ induces a factorisation of a distinguished element $e_\A$ in the completed Hall algebra $\wH(\A)$ of $\A$, giving rise to the first examples of wall-crossing formulas.
+An important application of stability conditions was found in \cite{Reineke2003}, where it was shown that any stability condition over an abelian category $\A$ induces a factorisation of a distinguished element $e_\A$ in the completed Hall algebra $\wH(\A)$ of $\A$, giving rise to examples of wall-crossing formulas.
+This result can be generalised as a consequence of Theorem~1.2.
+Indeed, we show that every chain of torsion classes $\eta \in \CT(\A)$ gives rise to a distinguished factorisation of $e_\A$, see Theorem~\ref{thm:wallcrossing}.

-The importance of this application comes from the fact that Hall algebras have several applications in algebraic geometry and number theory, since they can be used to calculate Donaldson-Thomas invariants and quantum dilogarithm identities.

-In this paper we follow the ideas of \cite{Reineke2003} to show that every chain of torsion classes $\eta$ in $\CT(\A)$ induces a wall-crossing formula.
-Colloquially, given a chain of torsion classes $\eta$, we define an element $e_{\P_t} \in \wH(\A)$ for all $\P_t\in \P_\eta$ and we show that the aforementioned distinguished element $e_\A$ can be written as the ordered product of all elements $e_{\P_t}$, with decreasing $t$.
-We refer the reader to Section\;\ref{sec:wallcrossing} for further explanation of the notation.

-\begin{theorem}[Theorem\;\ref{thm:wallcrossing}] Let $\A$ be an abelian category and let $\wH(\A)$ its completed Hall algebra.
-Then for every chain of torsion classes $\eta$ in $\CT(\A)$ the following equality holds